aryafarkhondeh/ADM-HW5/README.md

 # Homework 5 - Visit the Wikipedia hyperlinks graph!

-This is the repository for the fifth homework of ADM course at Sapienza University. <br>

-**Group Members:**
+In this assignment we perform an analysis of the Wikipedia Hyperlink graph.
+In particular, given extra information about the categories to which an article belongs to, we are curious to rank the articles according to some criteria.

+## Group members:
 * Phu Hien Nguyen
 * Lohith Machani Sreenivasalu
 * Arya Farkhondeh

-In this assignment we perform an analysis of the Wikipedia Hyperlink graph.
-In particular, given extra information about the categories to which an article belongs to, we are curious to rank the articles according to some criteria.

 <div style="text-align:center"><img src ="https://cryptobriefing.com/wp-content/uploads/2018/04/Wikipedia-and-Request-Network-enable-donors-to-donate-in-cryptocurrency.jpg" /></div>